Sweat Lodge Purification Ceremony (Temazcal) dates for 2026:

 Water is not permitted inside the lodge.

-We also encourage the participants to be well-hydrated on the days preceding the ceremony.
+We also encourage participants to stay well-hydrated on the days leading up to the ceremony.

 Pictures: